 After the inevitable hibernation that Winter weather brings, once Spring starts, it’s time to get the kids outdoors and into the garden again.
 But what to do?
-Here’s 12 of the most Awesome Garden Activities for Preschoolers this Spring – sure to keep the little ones entertained for hours al fresco!
+Here’s 12 of the most awesome garden activities for preschoolers that are sure to keep the little ones entertained for hours al fresco!

 Does your little one enjoy digging and scooping soil in the garden?
 There are a number of crops that are very easy to grow and your preschooler will be very proud to show off their produce to the rest of the family.

-This Gardening for preschoolers will get you started.
+This guide to gardening for preschoolers will get you started.
 Make sure to look at the grow times on the seeds you choose as little ones will not have the patience to wait for months to see if a plant will grow!
 And remember plants will grow in almost anything…..even old wellies.

 #2.
 Have a Garden Scavenger Hunt

 Young children may need your help with this activity but they will have great fun finding objects from a list for you.
 For some help check out our Scavenger Hunt Idea for Kids article.

 #3.
 Searching for Insects and Bugs